Back

 6. Herbert White and William White were brothers.

 The above names are in the order in which they appear on the wooden board (below), which is in strict alphabetical order until the last name.
-There are other men with Highfield origins who are not listed on the memorial: see for instance the information about the death of Alfred Radburn (CWGC), formerly of New High Street, in The Changing Faces of Headington, Book 2, p.
+There are other men with Highfield origins who are not remembered on the memorial: see for instance the information about the death of Alfred Edwin Radburn (CWGC), formerly of New High Street, in The Changing Faces of Headington, Book 2, p.
 21.

 Board listing the dead in All Saints’ Church